coelhos-gabi/image-processing-package/README.md

 # image_processing

 Description.
-The package package_name is used to:
+The package image-processing-image is used to:

  Processing

 - Histogram matching